Government of Japan: Legislative

 Under the provisions of the Constitution and by law, all adults aged over 18 are eligible to vote, with a secret ballot and a universal suffrage, and those elected have certain protections from apprehension while the Diet is in session.
 Speeches, debates, and votes cast in the Diet also enjoy parliamentary privileges.
 Each house is responsible for disciplining its own members, and all deliberations are public unless two-thirds or more of those members present passes a resolution agreeing it otherwise.
 The Diet also requires the presence of at least one-third of the membership of either house in order to constitute a quorum.
 All decisions are decided by a majority of those present, unless otherwise stated by the Constitution, and in the case of a tie, the presiding officer has the right to decide the issue.
-A member cannot be expelled, however, unless a majority of two-thirds or more of those members present passes a resolution therefor.
+A member cannot be expelled, however, unless a majority of two-thirds or more of those members present passes a resolution.

 Under the Constitution, at least one session of the Diet must be convened each year.
 The Cabinet can also, at will, convoke extraordinary sessions of the Diet and is required to, when a quarter or more of the total members of either house demands it.
 During an election, only the House of Representatives is dissolved.
 The House of Councillors is however, not dissolved but only closed, and may, in times of national emergency, be convoked for an emergency session.
 The Emperor both convokes the Diet and dissolves the House of Representatives, but only does so on the advice of the Cabinet.

-For bills to become Law, they are to be first passed by both houses of the National Diet, signed by the Ministers of State, countersigned by the Prime Minister, and then finally promulgated by the Emperor; however, without specifically giving the Emperor the power to oppose legislation.
+For bills to become law, they are to be first passed by both houses of the National Diet, signed by the Ministers of State, countersigned by the prime minister, and then finally promulgated by the Emperor; however, without specifically giving the Emperor the power to oppose legislation.